alliander-opensource/diva-irma-js/README.md

 - `CONNECTED`: User scanned the QR code and connected to the Api Server with the IRMA App.
 - `CANCELLED`: User cancelled on the phone (or doesn't possess the required attributes/forgot his pin/etc.).
 - `DONE`: The IRMA session has been done, a disclosure proof or signature can be retrieved.
-- `NOT_FOUND`: The IRMA session cannot be found. (note that sessions that are done and, will also be `NOT_FOUND` after the proof has been retrieved.
+- `NOT_FOUND`: The IRMA session cannot be found. (note that sessions that are done will also be `NOT_FOUND` after the proof has been retrieved.

-IrmaSessionStatus is Divas own locally cached version of the ServerStatus (mainly to prevent `NOT_FOUND` after the session is done):
+IrmaSessionStatus is Diva's own locally cached version of the ServerStatus (mainly to prevent `NOT_FOUND` after the session is done):
 - `PENDING`: Session has been created at server.
 - `ABORTED`: User cancelled on the phone (or doesn't possess the required attributes/forgot his pin/etc.).
 - `COMPLETED`: The IRMA session has been done, a disclosure proof or signature can be retrieved.